A question that is not related to truck accident injuries, but comes up often regarding truck accident issues is: why are big trucks called "semis"?

 - The large amount of liability insurance trucking companies must carry.
 Trucking companies carry higher levels of insurance because of the potential for catastrophic injuries and property damage.
 The coverage can run in the millions, so insurance companies put their most experienced, skilled adjusters on truck accident cases to protect their bottom line.
 You can be sure they'll make low-ball offers in response to your claim for compensation.

-At The Law Offices of Sean M. Cleary, attorney Sean Cleary has been tackling complicated trucking accident cases for almost two decades and focuses the law practice on helping the victims achieve maximum financial recovery.
+At The Law Offices of Sean M. Cleary, attorney Sean M. Cleary has been tackling complex personal injury cases for more than two decades and focuses the law practice on helping the victims achieve maximum financial recovery.